Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 \subsection{Digits data set}

-We consider here an adaptation task from SVHN \cite{Netzer2011SVHNdigits} to MNIST \cite{Lecun1998Lenet}.
-The first data set is composed of $73257$ images of size $28 \times 28$ and the second of $60000$ images with same size.
+We consider the experiment proposed in \citep{Ganin2016DANN} where a synthetic digits data set: SYNTH is used to learn a classification task for a data set of real digits pictures: SVHN (Street-View House Number) \citep{Netzer2011SVHNdigits}.
+Both data sets are composed of around $65$k images of size $28 \times 28$.

-\textit{Experimental setup:} To handle the large number of data we use the K-medoids algorithm developed for large data set (Algorithm \ref{alg-kmedoidslarge}) with $T=50$ trees and a initial batch size of $B=5000$.
-Besides, we use the KD-trees random forest nearest neighbour algorithm in Diversity and K-center to approximate the distance of each target data to the source data set.
-Finally, we use the mini-batch version of the K-means algorithm for K-means and BVSB.
-Another difficulty is the relevance of the distance in the input space: here, the pixel to pixel distance is not necessarily the best possible choice.
-For this experiment, we then use the features obtained with a network pre-trained on the labeled source data.
-We consider the Lenet architecture \cite{Lecun1998Lenet} as base network.
-The network is pre-trained on SVHN with $30$ epochs, batch size of $128$ and a learning rate of $0.001$, then the outputs of the last convolutional layer is used as input features for the query algorithms, ending with $768$ features.
-The other part of the Lenet network is used as base hypothesis to learn the task.
-We use the same optimization hyper-parameters than for Office experiments with $30$ epochs.
+\textit{Experimental setup:} To handle the large number of data, we use the accelerated K-medoids algorithm (Algorithm \ref{alg-kmedoidslarge}) with $T=50$ trees and a initial batch size of $B=5000$.
+We use the KD-trees random forest nearest neighbour algorithm in Diversity and K-centers to approximate the distance of each target data to the source data set.
+We consider two kinds of input features: the ones obtained with the convulational part of a Lenet \citep{Lecun1998Lenet} trained with the source labeled data and the ones coming from the same network but trained with adversarial training following the model of DANN \citep{Ganin2016DANN}.
+In both cases, the network is pre-trained on $30$ epochs with a batch size of $128$ and a learning rate of $0.001$, for the adversarial training the trade-off parameter $\lambda$ is set to $0.1$ following the setup of \citep{Su2020AADA}.
+After the query process, a Balance Weighting training is performed with the source and target labeled data using the same optimization hyper-parameters than before.
 Experiments are conducted $8$ times for $K$ between $10$ and $500$.

-\textit{Results:} We observe on Figure \ref{fig-digits-evol} that the K-medoids algorithm provides competitive results for the Balanced Weighting training method.
-Although the variability of the results is too high to give relevant assessment, we can say that K-medoids algorithm appears in the top 3 leading methods.
+\textit{Results:} Figure \ref{fig-office-evol}.B and \ref{fig-office-evol}.C correspond to the evolution of accuracy with respect to $K$ for the experiments conducted with the features obtained respectively without and with adversarial training.
+We observe that, for any $K>0$, K-medoids+W provides improved results over other query strategies in both cases.
+This highlights the ability of the method to select informative target points in a variety of scenarios.